octo-technology/OpenTezos/docs/tezos-basics/introduction.md

 ## Tezos Creation
 _Arthur Breitman_ had seen the main weaknesses of early blockchains like Bitcoin and Ethereum:
-* their "hard forks", highly complex and risky processes to update blockchains by splitting them in two
+* their "*hard forks*", highly complex and risky processes to update blockchains by splitting them in two
 * the heavy uses of _Proof-of-Work_ consensus, highly energy consuming and reserved to mining pools
 * and finally the lack of verifiability in main smart contracts languages, reducing trust in reliable code